cbottrell/SubaruHSC_TidalCNN/README.md

 Make sure you are using a python environment that you are comfortable changing.
 Always good practice to make a new virtual environment or conda environment for a new project.
 If it requires activation, `activate` it.

-I use Song Huang’s ‘unagi’ package — which you will have to clone from its git repository:
+I use Song Huang’s `unagi` package — which you will have to clone from its git repository:

     git clone https://github.com/dr-guangtou/unagi.git